Frenches Creek, Queensland: Geography

 Teviot Brook enter the locality from the south (Bunjurgen) where it forms the south-eastern boundary of the locality and then exits towards the east (Dugundan).
-The watercourse Frenches Creek (from which the localiity presumably takes its name) rises in the north-west of the locality on the slopes of Mount French and becomes a tributary to Teviot Brook.
+The watercourse Frenches Creek (from which the creek's name likely derives) rises in the north-west of the locality on the slopes of Mount French and becomes a tributary to Teviot Brook.

 Mount Alford Road enters the locality from the east (Dugundan) and exits to the south (Bunjurgen).

 There is some irrigated cropping near Teviot Brook with most of the locality being used for grazing on native vegetation.
 The higher slopes of Mount French in the north-west of the locality are undeveloped.